-Local community based bodies are constituted in such a way as to be compatible with Panchayati Raj Institutions and work in close alignment with them.
+Local community based bodies are constituted in such a way as to be compatible with Panchayati Rai Institutions and work in close alignment with them.

 - Microplanning Exercise: A core planning team is set up in each habitation including VEC members, NGO representatives, school Head Master, selected teachers and parents.
 Participation of women and members of deprived communities is ensured.
 Parents of children with special needs are also included.
 Community planning will include specific action plans.
 SSA norms provide a broad framework for such a planning exercise.
 The objective is to ensure community partnership in management of the school. - Community Based Monitoring: Education Management Information System (EMIS) correlates school level data with community based information derived from micro-planning and surveys.
 All reports on enrolment, attendance, incentive, performance etc are displayed on the school notice board.
 All this information is public knowledge.
-Community based planning leads to effective enrolment and retention of hitherto out-ofschool children in schools/EGS centres/bridge courses.
-This calls for childspecific monitoring by the local community.
+Community based planning leads to effective enrolment and retention of hitherto out-of-school children in schools/EGS centres/bridge courses.
+This calls for child-specific monitoring by the local community.
 SSA encourages partnership between communities and research institutions in order to improve the quality of monitoring and research.
 Process and quality indicators have been developed to track the quality of programme implementation. - Teacher Recruitment, Rationalisation and Management: SSA encourages decentralized management of teachers.
-Local governments are encouraged to recruit teachers, and local communities have a say in the selection

-Education Management Information System (EMIS) correlates school level data with communitybased information derived from micro-planning and surveys. process.
-Accountability of teachers vis-à-vis the local communities has thereby been enhanced.
+Local governments are encouraged to recruit teachers, and local communities have a say in the selection process.
+Accountability of teachers vis-a-vis the local communities has thereby been enhanced.

+Education

+Management

+Information

+System (EMIS)

+correlates school

+level data with

+communitybased information

+derived from

+micro-planning and

+surveys.

-• Improvement of School Facilities and Other Civic Works: Community participation is the basic criterion for undertaking any work to improve school facilities.
+Improvement of School Facilities and Other Civic Works: Community participation is the basic criterion for undertaking any work to improve school facilities.
 Community involvement is essential for school infrastructure to be well maintained.